 The activity features 4 slides with cells in various solutions of glucose or glucose + sodium.
-Next to each graphic is a chart that asks students to answer questions about the % in and out of the cell.
+Next to each graphic is a chart where students answer questions about which water water will move.
+For example, if the solution in the bag is hypertonic, then water will move into the bag.

 The final slide shows a graphic of a T-tube with a semipermeable membrane divider for students to label (drag and drop).